 Request the user interface software and provide it to the Transportation Management Center for installation.

 Obtain a copy of the manufacturer’s instructions for the portable transverse rumble strips.

-Verify portable transverse rumble strips comply with the requirements in Section 12-3.36 “Portable Transverse Rumble Strips” of the project special provisions, if applicable.
+Verify portable transverse rumble strips comply with the requirements in Section 12-3.36 “Portable Transverse Rumble Strips” of the Standard Specifications.

 Verify portable radar speed feedback sign systems comply with the requirements in Section 12-3.37 “Portable Radar Speed Feedback Sign Systems” of the Standard Specifications.

 Obtain required submittals for the systems in accordance with Section 87-14 “Radar Speed Feedback Sign Systems,” of the Standard Specifications.

 Verify that automated flagger assistance devices (AFAD) comply with the requirements in Section 12-3.38 “Automated Flagger Assistance Devices” of the Standard Specifications.